VolcaTech/eth2-app/README.md

 ## Running on Ropsten
 You should be good to go if you set Metamask to point at the correct network.
-Load https://eth2phone.github.io/ and use the app!?
+Load https://eth2phone.github.io/ and use the app.

 ## License
 MIT Liscense